Model Behaviour

 “What’s the viral load of the Szechuan Chicken today?”
 Laverne asked.

-“We’re gonna need a few more minutes,” Laverne smiled right back at her.
+“We’re going to need a few more minutes,” Laverne smiled right back at her.

 Just then, the kitchen doors swung open to reveal a tiny, sinewy man lifting the lid off a huge cauldron.
 As he did so, he stepped back to avoid the rush of steam.